Benefits of chickweed—gourmet salad green and medicinal herb

 Making chickweed tincture or vinegar

 The benefits of chickweed tincture have traditionally been to nourish the kidneys, bladder and liver, as well as for irritated skin conditions and cooling the body during fevers or hot flashes.

 Keep the mineral-rich vinegar on your kitchen table; it makes a tasty seasoning on cooked greens or in homemade salad dressings and marinades.
 That way you can enjoy chickweed all year round!

 Before you run out to harvest, you may want to grab my one page handout to help you keep the details straight on making herbal tinctures, infusions, vinegars, salves and oils: Wise Woman Medicine Making Chart.
 My students keep this concise guide close at hand as a clear reference on the why's and how's of using and making the various herbal preparations.
-Happy harvesting!